idibidiart/react-native-responsive-grid/README.md

 `alignLines` may be supplied as prop to Row to vertically align the wrapped lines within the Row (not to be confused with the items that are inside each line.)
 Possible values are: top, middle, bottom, space, distribute, stretch.
 (See section on Aligning Wrapped Lines within Rows)

-The screen-size-specific _size_ props (smSize, mdSize, lgSize, and xlSize), the screen-size-specific _offset_ props (smOffset, mdOffset, lgOffset and xlOffset) and the screen-size-specific _hidden_ props (smHidden, mdHidden, lgHidden, xlHidden) props refer to the effective screen width, which changes with orientation.
+The screen-size-specific _size_, _offset_ and _hidden_ props refer to the effective screen width, which changes with orientation.

 The following are the screen width thresholds for these props: